chris-webst/blockchain_demonstrator/README.md

   <li>Make sure everything from the requirements.txt file is installed.</li>
   <li>For one-node use:
     <ol>
-      <li>Run one of the blockchain_5003.py or blockchain_5004.py files in your IDE and change all the the port numbers in the file to be the same (5003 if you have chosen the blockchain_5003.py file or 5004 if you have chosen the blockchain_5003.py file).</li>
+        <li>Choose one of the blockchain_5003.py or blockchain_5004.py files and change all the the port numbers in the file in your IDE to be the same (5003 if you have chosen the blockchain_5003.py file or 5004 if you have chosen the blockchain_5003.py file).
+Also, if you have chosen the blockchain_5004.py file, delete the line 29 (<code>from blockchain_5003 import users</code>), copy the user database from the blockchain_5003.py file (<code>class users</code>) and paste it to your blockchain_5004.py file after the <code>app.config["SQLALCHEMY_TRACK_MODIFICATIONS"] = False</code> line.</li>
     <li>Open one tab in your browser and type localhost:5003 or localhost:5004 depending on which file you have chosen.</li>
     </ol>
   </li>